 HIM: When I read about the current generation having less children these days, it’s often portrayed as part of a doomsday scenario.
 I think, however, that commentators make light of the logic that is at work.
 Maybe young people are simply making a calm, rational calculation.
 In the old days, everyone unquestioningly assumed they would have children, if for no other reason than to provide free labor for the family farm.
 Expectations of happiness and fulfillment were considerably lower, or at least different.
 With more choice, perhaps young people are starting to ask why they should give up their freedom to travel, their freedom to explore multiple relationships – maybe simply their freedom to party – for 20 years of unrelenting effort that may end in disappointment or even heartbreak.

 With declining birth rates threatening a demographic crisis, is it crazy to suggest that young people might have more children if they NEVER considered living with the parent of their child?
 What if the decision to embark on life as a father or mother meant only a 50% commitment rather than a 100% commitment?
 That’s how it has worked out for you – and, by extension, me – without any grand design.
-Your girls get great parenting from us during the weeks they are in our home, and then the same in their fathers’ homes every other week.
+Your kids get great parenting from us during the weeks they are in our home, and then the same in their fathers’ homes every other week.

 HER: Of course, not all parents have this luxury.
 And not all parents would want it.
 But it reinforces for us how important it is to take the time away from responsibilities to focus on each other and the relationship, especially if you want to keep your sex life fresh.
 So, find a baby sitter, grandparent, or friend who owes you, and take some time away.
 After all, if you have to stifle your orgasm because you don’t want to wake up the kids, you’re soon going to stifle some of the fun as well.